joinpursuit/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?
+lines above compute because variable name in the class Giant are variables and edgar is set as a Giant class and jason is also set as a Giant class

 ## Question 4